jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 Techvolution is a new political philosophy.
-The principles behind it are detailed in [_Story Cut Tools_](https://storycuttools.netlify.app/).
-That's a good read, but this chapter is a summary with enough meat to guide those who want to jump into the unknown of a modern philosophy.
+The principles behind it are detailed in [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read, but also long.
+I wrote this summary with enough meat to guide those who want to moderize our politics without being snagged by too many details.

-Technically speaking, this summary uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
+Technically speaking, this chapter uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
 But that's a mouthful, so it's easier to say this chapter teaches storytelling to explain that your society, workplace, and everyday events are best understood as among the many tales in the long and ongoing evolution of Life.

 With the power of storytelling in hand, you'll appreciate why we need a new philosophy in our world.
-There's no way to fix the social, environmental, and economic problems causing so much hate between Conservatives and Progressives without a new perspective.
+There's no way to overcome our social, environmental, and economic problems without a new perspective.

-Only a new philosophy wipes away the old stories that ideologies fight over today and reminds people that we are creatures in Nature.
+Only a new philosophy wipes away the old stories that inflame Conservatives and Progressives today and reminds people that we are creatures in Nature.
 Like it does for all species, Life demands we evolve to overcome our current problems using new adaptations.
 We can either evolve proactively under the direction of a new way of thinking, or after many depressions, wars, revolutions, and other disasters gradually teach us the lessons reason wasn't able to.

 ## Inner Flap

-As you read this, a Jaguar is stalking a cayman, an ant colony is raiding its neighbor, an albatross is diving into the Antarctic Ocean, and trillions more lifeforms are battling for survival.
+As you read this, an albatross is diving into the ocean, an ant colony is raiding its neighbor, a polar bear is stalking a seal, and trillions more lifeforms are battling for survival.

 Living in the wild is tough, but many creatures struggle extra hard today.
 The environment is changing very fast.
 Among other things, forests, greenfields, and ice caps are disappearing.
 That means lifeforms such as the polar bear have increasingly unhelpful adaptations.
 They still have Life's burning desire to survive and procreate, but their form of white coat, colossal bulk, and love of flesh is losing its once mighty advantage to kill seals in the pack ice.

 What would you tell a polar bear today if you could communicate with her?

 Wouldn't it be nice to explain evolution and describe how our characteristics are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is like a race.
 The organisms that harvest the most calories the fastest, while suffering the least pain, pass on their genes most often.
-Over time this turnover of genes slowly evolves the forms of Life to better use the environment's resources.
+Over time this turnover of genes slowly adapts the forms of Life to more efficiently use the environment's changing resources.

-If the hungry polar bear understood evolution, she would understand her place in the ongoing story of Life.
+If the hungry polar bear understood evolution, she would understand her place in this ongoing story of evolution.
 Then she could assess what characteristics polar bears need to survive in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or females should hibernate longer.
 What if polar bears hunted in packs to kill reindeer in the summer months.
 Whatever new form evolution will eventually find, if polar bears knew about evolution, they could make changes.

 At least by understanding how evolution works, polar bears wouldn't feel so frustrated as they walk or swim in circles, struggling to find food.

 We know so much about polar bears because palenotoligists, biologists, zoologists, and other specialists have mapped millions of species habits, linages, and physiologies.
-This knowledge lets them inform humanity about the history, status, and future of many creatures, including the majestic bears of the north.
+This knowledge lets scientists inform humanity about the history, status, and future of many creatures, including the majestic bears of the north.

 Here's a question, do we know our fate like we know the polar bears?

 Given how much anger, angst, and confusion we have in our politics, the answer is we don't.

 This book will teach you about our evolution.
 The answer is the same for us as for all creatures.
 The environment is constantly changing.
-Thus, your form is almost always behind the times, and Life is looking for someone with updated adaptations to better harvest resources and procreate.
+Thus, your form is almost always behind the times and Life is looking for someone with updated adaptations to better harvest resources and procreate.

 We think we understand that, but all the marches, protests, and other outbursts of frustration shows we don't.
 This book will teach you about human evolution.
-Because animals (sadly) can't change their genes, they must endure the pain evolution uses to find the species best suited to the environment.
+Because animals (sadly) can't change their genes, they must endure the pain of evolution to create the species best suited to a changing environment.

 We can change our fate; if we update our characteristics by harnessing modern technology.
-If you keep reading, you will learn how to evolve humanity and upgrade Life on Earth.
+Keep reading and you'll learn how to evolve humanity and upgrade Life on Earth.

 ## Dedication